adibnoh/notes/Ubuntu/cheat_sheet.md

 # Cheat Sheet

-## List all hidden files and director
+## List all hidden files and directory

 `ls -a`